gemdrive/gemdrive.io/pages/comparisons.md

 WebDAV is so close to being what we need, but it's just too complicated.

+* A GemDrive server is user software, not system administrator software.
+  Everyone is encouraged to run their own server, or even one on each of their devices.
+* GemDrive is generally lower level, with a few notable exceptions such as built-in image resizing.
+* In general, while client complexity is on the same order (though GemDrive is still considerably simpler), server complexity for WebDAV is much higher.
+  This makes it more difficult to have competing implementations, and perhaps more importantly makes it difficult to include compatibility in existing software.
+GemDrive lends itself very well to being tacked on to other servers as a module.
-* GemDrive is much simpler.
+* GemDrive is simpler.
 It's intended for self-hosters to easily run on their own devices.
 * WebDAV uses XML.
 GemDrive uses simple JSON.
-* WebDAV requires special HTTP methods.
+* WebDAV requires special HTTP methods, GemDrive uses only HTTP/1.1 methods.
 * WebDAV implementations don't seem to be very compatible with each other.
+* WebDAV has a heavy focus on file metadata.
+GemDrive only provides minimal metadata which is already available from the filesystem.
+This greatly simplifies the state the server must maintain.
 * GemDrive doesn't specify file locking.
 Something along these lines may be added in the future, depending on real-world needs.
 So far I haven't needed it.
+Again, this adds a lot of state to the server.
+* GemDrive is designed to be run on a normal filesystem which is probably used by other applications, such as running it on your desktop.
+This means it must be easy to run (no fancy runtimes or build steps) and forgiving of things such as other programs deleting data.
+* GemDrive specifies an auth method that can be shared between implementations.

 # Amazon S3